Washington, DC’s 11th Street Bridge Park/Photo: OMA + OLIN Anacostia Crossing

 Bound by the Washington Navy Yard on one side and the National Park Service’s Anacostia Park on the other, the Bridge Park will be adjacent to the new 11th Street local bridge and link to an existing network of river walk trails.
 Hopes are that it will become a regional destination and an iconic architectural symbol (the first one to be located in Anacostia) that will take its place among the famous monuments of the city.

 Measuring roughly the size of three football fields, the park will include a series of native plantings schemes, rain gardens, water features, an Environmental Education Center (with floating docks for canoes and kayaks) and space for public art.
-Two large trusses will enclose a 280 – person amphitheater.
+Two large trusses will enclose a 280–person amphitheater.

 Section of Bridge Park/Photo: OMA

 Water will play a critical role in the project.
 A main waterfall, located outside the Environmental Education Center, will feature projections of historical images, (such as Frederick Douglas who often took walks there.)
 Various smaller waterfalls will aid in re-oxygenating the river.
-The project designers hope that in capturing storm water and creating moving features they can help bring back native mollusks such as brown mussel and brown clams, that can help restore the urban watershed.
+The project designers hope that in capturing storm water and creating moving features they can help bring back native mollusks such as brown mussel and brown clams, that will help restore the urban watershed.

 Waterfall featuring iconic images/Photo: OMA